Live Rent Free in Your RV!

 - The first, of course, is that you get to live right in the middle of a gorgeous area that offers fresh air, wildlife, hiking trails and fishing and you pay nothing for these pleasures.

 - Once you get to know the other park workers, you are often invited to their special events and, if they are locals, many also invite you to their homes for parties, cookouts and campfires.

 - The larger parks even offer many activities which volunteers can enjoy at no cost.

 For example, Custer State Park in South Dakota houses the Black Hills Theater.
 Each summer New York troupes come there to present new shows every two weeks.
 Volunteers and employees get to attend the dress rehearsal prior to opening night and pay nothing for the pleasure!

 Each facility has its own deal, so if you want to work as a volunteer, do your homework.
 If you search "volunteer opportunities" on the web, you will see an endless array of them.
 My article, "RV Travel and Volunteering | 9 Facts You Need to Know" will give you more information about this

-exchange a little work for a campsite and pay nothing to live.
+Move often and live rent free, or exchange work for a site and pay nothing to live.
+The choice is yours.

 A Real Life Example

 An elderly retiree lives full time in an older motor home.
 He stays on a full hookup site owned by a small company.
 In return for his living quarters, all he has to do is "be there" at night.